Myrtle Avenue station (BMT Jamaica Line): Lower level

-This elevated station, opened on September 16, 1888, on the lower level, has three tracks and two island platforms.
-The center track is used by J and Z trains when they run express between this station and Marcy Avenue in the peak direction on weekdays during rush hours and middays, as well as by late night M shuttle trains from Metropolitan Avenue.
+The center track is used by J and Z trains when they run express between this station and Marcy Avenue in the peak direction only on weekdays during rush hours and middays, as well as to terminate overnight M shuttle trains from Metropolitan Avenue.
 East of this station, J and Z trains continue along Broadway, while M trains branch off through an S curve towards the BMT Myrtle Avenue Line.
 The connection to the Myrtle Avenue Line is one of the few remaining level junctions in the subway as well as one of the few places on revenue tracks with slip switches.
 From June 2017 until April 2018, this connection was closed due to long-term construction on the Myrtle Avenue Line.

 This station is announced as Myrtle Avenue–Broadway station on New Technology Train cars to distinguish it from the nearby Myrtle–Wyckoff Avenues station.

 Both platforms have brown canopies with green support columns and frames for their entire length except for a small section at either end.
 The station signs are in the standard black plates in white lettering.

 The 1999 artwork here is called Jammin' Under the El by Verna Hart.
 It consists of stained glass windows on the platforms' sign structures as well as the station house depicting various scenes related to music.

 As part of the Metropolitan Transportation Authority's 2015–2019 Capital Program, a station entrance will be rebuilt at the northwestern corner of Jefferson Street and Broadway, and a second mezzanine will be reopened.
 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

 Upper level

 The upper level station (which was marked on signs as Broadway) opened on April 27, 1889, and created a transfer opportunity to the BMT Jamaica Line.
-The previous station located nearby at Stuyvesant Avenue was then closed.
 The upper level station contained two tracks and an island platform, with stairs to both of the existing platforms on the lower level.
 The Myrtle Avenue upper level was extended to Wyckoff Avenue on July 21, 1889.
 The BMT Myrtle Avenue Line from Broadway to Bridge–Jay Streets closed on October 4, 1969, and was replaced via transfer to the B54 bus toward Jay Street.